 When will Duolingo add the language I want to study?

-In the short term, this means we haven't created as many new courses recently as our learners might remember being introduced years ago!
-We're putting more resources into assembling and vetting top-notch teams for new languages and into creating new content and learning tools for our existing courses.
+We're putting more resources into creating new content and learning tools for our existing courses, including more advanced content for learners all over the world.
 That can feel frustrating if you've been waiting to learn one of the thousands of languages Duolingo doesn't teach yet (did you know there are over 7,000 languages in the world today?).
 But we do offer more than 100 courses in over 40 languages, and our efforts to focus and prioritize mean that we’re improving and growing the languages we already teach.

 Why does Duolingo teach made-up languages?

-Duolingo teaches three conlangs, Esperanto, High Valyrian from Game of Thrones, and Klingon from Star Trek, primarily for one reason: People want to study them!
-It also helps that these languages don't have to be aligned to the international language proficiency standard that Duolingo uses, the CEFR, so no Duolingo learning and teaching resources are used to create them.
-(And when it's the language's own creator making the conlang's course, Duolingo also doesn't have to evaluate and ensure their proficiency in the language!)
+Duolingo teaches three constructed languages—Esperanto, High Valyrian from Game of Thrones, and Klingon from Star Trek—primarily for one reason: People want to study them!
+It also helps that these languages don't have to be aligned to proficiency standards, and so our teaching resources are spent on natural languages.

 Speaking of… is Duolingo free?

-We see this question a lot and the answer is: yes.
+We see this question a lot, and the answer is: yes!
 Duolingo is a free language-learning platform, and every language and lesson is totally free!
-No matter how much you study with us, whether you're learning one language or dozens, all the content in our courses is free, from the first lesson to the coveted golden owl at the end.
-We do have a premium version called Super Duolingo that comes with perks like no ads and unlimited hearts, so you can move through lessons faster.
-The quality of learning tools and language education that you get on Duolingo's free version is just as effective—and fun!—as with the subscription.
+We do have two paid subscription tiers: premium Super Duolingo, which comes with perks like no ads and unlimited hearts, and Duolingo Max, which adds on advanced features powered by generative AI.
+The quality of learning tools and language education that you get on Duolingo's free version is just as effective—and fun!—as with a subscription.